SQream/sqream_docs/operational_guides/access_control.rst

 REVOKE
 ------

-:ref:`revoke` removes permissions from a role, shown in the following syntax example:
+:ref:`revoke` removes permissions from a role.

 .. code-block:: postgres